-^{}To access the AHCCCS Security Risk Analysis Frequently Asked Questions and Tips for Creating a Security Risk Analysis click on the links above, then click the drop down arrow labeled "Educational Resources".
-The FAQ and Tips link is included under the "Tip Sheets" header.
+^{}To access the Tips for Creating a Security Risk Analysis, click on the link above, then click the drop down arrow labeled "Tip Sheets".

 ^{}Please note that the information in the presentation should be used solely as a tool to gain a better understanding of the SRA requirements.
 It is the provider's responsibility to complete, review, or update a compliant SRA for each program year's attestation.